icsl-Jeon/traj_gen-matlab/README.md

 </p>

 *traj_gen* is a continuous trajectory generation package where <u>high order derivatives</u> along the trajectory are minimized while satisfying waypoints (equality) and axis-parallel box constraint (inequality).
-The objective and constraints are formulated in *quadratic programming* (QP) to be updated in real-time.
+The objective and constraints are formulated in *quadratic programming* (QP) to cater the real-time performance.

 - To parameterize a trajectory, we use two types of curve: 1) **piecewise-polynomials** [1,2] and 2) **a sequence of points** [3].
 The difference is optimization variables.